 Thoroughly evaluate each carbon project for alignment with key quality criteria.

-After completing thorough due diligence, we narrowed down our options to two carbon offset projects that met our requirements.
-On the 51st anniversary of Earth Day, we've asked our employees to vote on their preferred project, giving them a voice in designing our carbon offset strategy.
+After completing thorough due diligence, we narrowed our options down to two carbon offset projects that met our requirements.
+On the 51st anniversary of Earth Day, we asked our employees to vote on their preferred project, giving them a voice in designing our carbon offset strategy.
 By using a gamification approach and sharing educational materials on the role of carbon offsets and the specific projects we evaluated, we empowered our employees to make the final decision on project selection.
 Below are more details about the two projects we procured offsets from:

 Empower employees to fuel the success of the sustainability strategy.

-We are proud to report continued progress along our decarbonization journey, driving leading-edge sustainability practices to become carbon negative by the end of 2021.
+We are proud to report continued progress along our decarbonization journey, driving leading-edge sustainability practices.
 As the market evolves, we are committed to adapting our strategy and considerations accordingly.
 We’re closely monitoring the evolution of net zero and carbon neutral guidance, the development of carbon markets guidance under the Paris Agreement and changing technologies and standards for what defines high-quality carbon offsets.

 ENGIE Impact is going beyond using our expertise to craft our own comprehensive carbon offset strategies and partnering with a wide range of diverse stakeholders to continue to shape the future of carbon markets.